 Action Civics: Empowering Students to be Engaged in our Democracy

 Additional Panelists: Martin Mintz** (current New York Program Director of Generation Citizen), John Harrison (SHS Social Studies Department Chair), Steven Goodman (SMS Social Studies Teacher), and student representatives from the SHS School Government

 7:30 pm to 9 pm via Zoom

-DeNora Getachew is the New York Executive Director of Generation Citizen, a nine-year-old national nonprofit transforming how civics education is taught in schools.
+*DeNora Getachew is the former New York Executive Director of Generation Citizen, a nine-year-old national nonprofit transforming how civics education is taught in schools.
 One initiative of that organization is a Beyond the Ballot collective of resources, civic action prompts, and skill-building lessons designed to encourage sustainable participation in our communities and our democracy.

 She is currently an appointee to the New York State Civic Readiness Task Force, New York State Public Finance Reform Commission, and a NYC Community Education Task Force.
 She also serves on the board of Planned Parenthood NYC Votes and the New York Junior League, and is a member of the Greater New York Chapter of the Links, Inc. and the Metropolitan Chapter of Jack and Jill of America, Inc. Getachew was an appointee to New York City Public Advocate Jumaane Williams’s Transition Team and formerly served on Manhattan Community Board 7.